Famous Egypt landmarks that unarguably will make your trip to Egypt unforgettable!

 It was built in the 12 century by the famous Saladin, one of the most famous sultans and Muslim heroes in history ever.
 Later constructions were made during the Mamluk period, Ottoman period, and Muhammad Ali period.

 The citadel was the residence of Egyptian rulers and the seat of the Egyptian government for 700 years.
-Cairo citadel served as the seat of the Egyptian government for centuries thanks to the great location on the hills which was hard to attack and conquer.
+Cairo citadel served as the seat of the Egyptian government for centuries thanks to its great location on the hills which was hard to attack and conquer.

-The citadel is a historical architectural masterpiece that unites military and palatial architecture.
+The Citadel is a historical architectural masterpiece that unites military and palatial architecture.

 Coptic Cairo is the heart of ancient Egyptian Christianity.